 Contains consolidated law in force from 1267.
 Allows searching by title (or name), section, keyword or topic.

 Is an authoritative source for statute law in England and Wales.
 It provides an up-to-date version of the amended text of every Public General Act of the Parliament of the United Kingdom, Measure of the Welsh Assembly, or Church of England Measure currently in force in England and Wales (and to various extents in Scotland and Northern Ireland), as well as a number of private and local Acts, with detailed annotations to each section and Schedule.
 It incorporates the effects of new Acts of Parliament and secondary legislation into existing legislation to provide an "as amended" version for easy reference.
 The complete set consists of the main volumes, the index, tables of statutes, secondary legislation and cases, the annual Cumulative Supplement and the quarterly loose-leaf Service.

 Contains the full, amended (consolidated) text of all in force Acts of Parliament from 1266, the file is updated daily (Monday to Friday) and the texts appear within 2 days of publication.
-To search for legislation by topic, click on the Legislation tab and the top of the Lexis start page, and enter your keywords in the Search Term(s) and click the search button.
+To search for legislation by topic, click on the Legislation tab at the top of the Lexis start page, and enter your keywords in the Search Term(s) and click the search button.

 TIP: Use connectors to show the relation between terms, i.e. combine terms using the connector AND e.g. human AND rights, this means that your search will return all documents that contain both of those words not just instances where the words appear together.
 Or search for a phrase using speech marks e.g. "human rights", this means that your search will only return documents where the words appear together.
 Click on the search tips link for more information on terms and connectors.
 Other useful features include proximity searching i.e. words in the same sentence or paragraph and truncation which searches for alternate endings to words e.g. fir! finds fires and firing.

 Contains consolidated law in force from 1267.
 Click on legislation and enter your keywords in the Free text or Subject/Keyword box, and click the search button.